skellis46/slipbox/scene notes - children of the soil film.md

 ## 07  [sunset]
 "I am ungraspable."

-	03 This body is a real place where being born and dying are always present.
+	03 [dirt shadow timelapse]

 ## 08 [lying in dirt / sliding down]
 ººº How wonderful to have a body ... this gift from my mother and father.

 ## 09  [clay and shale]
-"I have never been an individual." / "I am an empire of dirt." / "I refuse to be named 'this body'."
+"I have never been an individual." / "I am an empire of dirt." / "I refuse to be named 'this body'" / ººº How wonderful to just go with the flow

-	--> 04 This body knows beauty in its flesh.
+	--> 04 [wide angle trees]
-		"I will never be the same—at least for the time-being." / "Neither will I" / "Same here. "
+		"I will never be the same—at least for the time-being." / "Neither will I" / "Same here."

 ## 10 This body marks its own time. [finger scratching]
-ººº I can no longer tell the difference.
+ººº I am not alone.

 ## 11 This body lives in a hierarchy of angels. [ant-caterpillar fight]
 "I contain all possible histories." / "I am nourished by joy."